MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-log-query.md

 ---
-title: Query log data from VM Insights
+title: Query map data from VM Insights
 description: VM Insights solution collects metrics and log data to and this article describes the records and includes sample queries. ms.topic: conceptual
 author: guywi-ms